meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 After the functionality of the board has been verified, the copper side of the PCB is shielded using hot glue to prevent corrosion and improve its longevity.

-The schematics and source files to manufacture parts 1. using a regular CNC equipped with a drill are located within the following folder :
+The schematics and source files to manufacture part 1. using a regular CNC equipped with a drill, is located within the following folder :

 - pcb\PCB.CNC.power